3 Stocks to Buy Following Positive Earnings Results

-Earnings season continues to roll along, with the period primarily positive so far.
-We’ve heard from over 400 S&P 500 companies so far, and many more are on the reporting docket in the coming days.
+Earnings season continues to wind down, with the period reflecting positivity.
+We’ve heard from over 460 S&P 500 companies, with this week’s reporting docket primarily dominated by retail.

-Total earnings for the S&P 500 members that have reported are up +5.0% from the same period last year on +4.2% higher revenues.
+Total earnings for the S&P 500 members that have reported Q1 results are up +4.8% from the same period last year on +4.1% higher revenues.
 The earnings growth pace reflects an acceleration relative to other periods, undoubtedly a positive development.

-So far, several companies, including Apple AAPL, Texas Instruments TXN, and Crocs CROX, have seen post-earnings positivity.
+So far, several companies, including Apple AAPL, Eli Lilly LLY, and Crocs CROX, have seen post-earnings positivity.
 Let’s take a closer look at each.

 Apple

-Apple’s results brought post-earnings fireworks.
 Concerning headline figures, the company posted a 1.3% beat relative to the Zacks Consensus EPS estimate and posted sales 1% ahead of expectations.
+It reflected the company’s fifth consecutive double-beat, owing to its ability to positively surprise investors.

 Image Source: Zacks Investment Research